 What remains is a stunning Gothic cathedral – the two massive towers of which have dominated the Cologne skyline since the 1880s when the Cathedral was completed.
 It really is an incredible site, and the city offers much more besides it.
 So, here are my highlights of Cologne which are easy to cover in a weekend trip to the city.

 1. The Cathedral

 Wow.
 Architecturally this catholic cathedral is truly incredible.
 It’s currently the tallest twin-spired church in the world, the second tallest church in Europe, and the third tallest church in the world!
 You can walk around the Cathedral inside without paying, and guided tours are run in most languages which meet just inside of the front of the cathedral.

-Also worth a visit is The Treasury which houses the cathedral’s relics (think lots of gold and jewels) and also explains a bit about its links to a Roman past.
+Also worth a visit is The Treasury which houses the cathedral’s relics (lots of gold and jewels) and also explains a bit about its links to a Roman past.
 The entrance to The Treasury is on the left hand side of the cathedral, about half way in.
 You can buy a ‘combi ticket’ there to also then climb the towers and see the cathedral bells.

 To start the tower climb you need to come out of the Cathedral and go down the steps outside and to the right of it (down towards the signed toilets).
 From there you start the climb – it’s 533 steps though so not for the faint hearted and it’s bitterly cold in winter at the top (but also quite beautiful)!

 2. Old Town

 If you’re all about your Insta account, then this is the area you want to be.
 There are some really lovely areas to get good shots, especially along the waterfront.
 I recommend visiting the Town Hall, Alter Markt and then walking along the front of the river to Fischmarkt.
 Combining this cathedral first thing with this walk through the old town is the perfect way to spend a morning, ending up in a central area full of restaurants for lunch.